 The department issued 335 moose hunting permits by lottery this year: 285 were issued for the regular Oct.
 18 through 23 season and 50 for the Oct.
 1 through 7 archery season.

 There was a 20 percent decline in the number of licenses given out this year due to estimated population density and moose management goals.
-There are estimated to be about 2,500 moose in state, according to state moose biologist Cedric Alexander.

 Officials are concerned about the winter tick affecting moose populations across New England.
 Heavily infested moose rub off patches of hair trying to remove the parasite, suffer blood loss during the scarcest months and can even die from anemia.